 - Dress according to the restaurant's dress code.

 - Do not eat soup with a fork.

-- Do not eat off another person's plate or use another person's utensils.
+- Do not eat off another person's plate without asking.

 Social Norms on Elevators